mpv-player/mpv/DOCS/man/options.rst

     This works for ``dvb_teletext`` subtitle streams, and if FFmpeg has been compiled with support for it.

+``--sub-past-video-end``
+    After the last frame of video, if this option is enabled, subtitles will continue to update based on audio timestamps.
+Otherwise, the subtitles for the last video frame will stay onscreen.

+    Default: disabled

 ``--sub-font=<name>``
     Specify font to use for subtitles that do not themselves specify a particular font.
 The default is ``sans-serif``.